ctn-waterloo/website/ctn_waterloo/content/courses/phil-256_index.md

 *** COVID Response Summary ***

 I have prepared a mitigation plan so that all students have reasonable and fair opportunity to earn course credit and cover the majority of course material.
 I have been providing email updates, and updated the website to reflect changes.
-Should you have concerns, please contact me by 4pm, March 20.
+Should you have concerns about specific changes, please contact me by 4pm, March 20.

-In summary, the plan includes syllabus updates, reducing the number of readings for the remaining topics.
+In summary, the plan includes syllabus updates and reducing the number of readings for the remaining topics.
 The commentaries we missed, will not be counted.
-The final test questions will be emailed to students (see below.
+The final test questions will be emailed to students (see below).
 The essay topics due date was move to Mar 23rd.

 * * *